 Inpatient or outpatient?

-In a randomised hospital trial, outcome was studied over a period of two years for discharged patients.19 More achieved continuous abstinence with inpatient treatment together with AA (37%), compared with AA alone (17%), or a choice of options (16%).
+In a randomised hospital trial, the outcome was studied over a period of two years for discharged patients.19 More achieved continuous abstinence with inpatient treatment together with AA (37%), compared with AA alone (17%), or a choice of options (16%).
 In terms of cost-benefit, the more costly inpatient treatment produced superior results.
-Furthermore, Shaw reported a 53% abstinent or improved rate at one year follow-up after inpatient treatment for severely dependent patients.20 Finally, the CATOR registry reported that 63% of over 1,800 treatment completers were totally abstinent for one year with improved quality of life .21
+Furthermore, Shaw reported a 53% abstinent or improved rate at one-year follow-up after inpatient treatment for severely dependent patients.20 Finally, the CATOR registry reported that 63% of over 1,800 treatment completers were totally abstinent for one year with improved quality of life .21

 There are many competing approaches but no single superior treatment.
 The abstinence-based illness strategy,- the ‘Minnesota Model’ – uses the principles of AA and is used widely in the USA and the UK.
 22 It is common for an intensive approach to be adopted in the inpatient setting, involving drawing up a comprehensive treatment plan and using a multidisciplinary team trained – to treat addictions.
 Often some of the staff are recovered alcoholics who can act as role models and mirror the hope that stable recovery can take place.